matloff/qeML/inst/Overfitting.md

 linear model may be larger for taller, older people.

 For model-free methods, the bias is subtler.
-Consider k-Nearest Neighbors (k-NN), say again predicting weight from height and age.
-To calculate, say, r(68.2,32.9), we find the k points in our data closest to (68.2,32.9), then take the average weight among those people.
-Assuming that &rho;(t<sub>1</sub>,t<sub>2</sub> is an increasing function of both variables (e.g. taller people tend to be heavier), the mean weight of people who are shorter/younger in that neighborhood will likely be overestimated.
+Consider k-Nearest Neighbors (k-NN), say again predicting weight from height.
+To calculate, say, r(68.2), we find the k points in our data closest to 68.2, then take the average weight among those people.
+Bias arises as follows:  Say we wish to predict the weight for a person of height 64, which is on the shorter end of the height range.
+Then the neighboring data points are likely be taller than 64, and since our prediction will consist of the mean weight among the neighbors, this 64-inch tall person's weight will likely be overestimated.

 So again, there is a bias, again dependent on the value of t of interest, just as in the case of parametric methods.
-However, for this very reason, we let the size of the neighborhood get smaller as our dataset grows.
+However, for this very reason, we let the size of the neighborhood get smaller as our dataset size grows.
 There is no such (direct) remedy for a linear model.
 There are analogs of this point for random forests, neural nets etc.

 **Variance**